Politics Faculty

 - Faculty Areas of Expertise Latin American and Latino Studies, Comparative Politics, Political Science, Politics

-- Courses Politics 60: Introduction to Comparative Politics, Politics 140c: Latin American Politics, Politics 144: Politics in the Andes, Politics 147: Territorial Conflict: Politics in Divided Societies, Politics 190v: States in the Global South, Politics 200c: Political Economy, Politics 243: Comparative Methods
+- Courses Politics 60: Introduction to Comparative Politics, Politics 100: Indigenous Mobilization in Latin America, Politics 140c: Latin American Politics, Politics 142: Comparative Federalism, Politics 144: Politics in the Andes, Politics 147: Territorial Conflict and Accommodation, Politics 190v: States in the Global South, Politics 200c: States and Political Institutions, Politics 200d: Political Economy, Politics 243: Comparative Methods

 Research Interests